tarwn/lessthandot-hugo/blogs/content/posts/2014-07-24-merge-replication-for-auditing.md

 **Testing Audits**

 Again, our landscape consists of a publisher, a subscriber, and a resolver between them to manage the synchronization to the subscriber.
-The subscriber’s article is set for download only so we are assured no changes will be flowing back to the publisher.
+The subscriber's article is set for download only so we are assured no changes will be flowing back to the publisher.

 On the publisher and the AdventureWorks2012 database, we can run a test by updating the Title column.